 Regarding central vacuum cleaners there are many questions.
-On this page you will find most frequently asked questions.
+On this page you will find most frequently asked questions (FAQ) and answers.

 Our motto: As many as necessary and as few as possible.
 In order to reach all areas from basement to attic, the inlet valves should be placed appropriate to the architectual circumstances of the building.
 The suction hoses have, depending on the length, a radius of action of 6 to 12 meters.